 Even though her first attempt at teaching was a failure, Joann learned an important lesson: If she can make a bird pay attention to her for an hour, she could do anything!

-Joann is a product manager at EdLab where she's held court for nearly 12 years.
+Joann leads up user research at EdLab where she's held court for nearly 13 years.
 A graduate of Teachers College's Counseling Psychology program, her pursuit to understand human behavior guides her approach to product development and helps her gain deeper insights when observing and interviewing users.
 While she currently resides in the world of user research, Joann's first foray into research was a joke.
 She was part of a humor research lab, where she studied the dimensions of offensive and conforming humor.
 And yes, she does know many, many, many terrible jokes.
 Just ask.

 When not promoting EdLab's wide array of learning applications and services to the greater education community, Joann can be found leading design events, creating online learning experiences, and baking treats for her co-workers.